Skip to definition.

 Derived forms: elevateds

-See also: elevation, elevator, increased, noble, raised
+See also: high-minded, idealistic, increased, noble, noble-minded, raised

-Type of: alter, assign, change, delegate, depute, designate, displace, modify, move, railroad [N. Amer], railroad line [N. Amer], railway [Brit, Cdn], railway line [Brit, Cdn], railway system [Brit, Cdn]
+Type of: alter, assign, change, delegate, depute, designate, displace, modify, move, rail, railroad [N. Amer], railroad line [N. Amer], railway [Brit, Cdn], railway line [Brit, Cdn], railway system [Brit, Cdn]

-Encyclopedia: Elevate
+Elevate